html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-301/en/index.md

 <h2 id="toc-shadow-visualizder">Tool: Shadow DOM Visualizer</h2>

 Understanding the black magic that is Shadow DOM is difficult.
-I remember trying to wrap my head around it.
+I remember trying to wrap my head around it for the first time.

-To help visualize how host nodes render at insertion points, I've built a tool using [d3.js](http://d3js.org/).
-Give it a try and let me know what you think!
+To help visualize how Shadow DOM rendering works, I've built a tool using [d3.js](http://d3js.org/).
 Both markup boxes on the left-hand side are editable.
-Feel free to paste in your own markup and play around to see how things work.
+Feel free to paste in your own markup and play around to see how things work and insertion points swizzle host nodes into the shadow tree.

 <figure>
 <a href="http://html5-demos.appspot.com/static/shadowdom-visualizer/index.html"><img src="visualizer.png" title="Shadow DOM Visualizer" alt="Shadow DOM Visualizer"></a>
 <figcaption><a href="http://html5-demos.appspot.com/static/shadowdom-visualizer/index.html">Launch Shadow DOM Visualizer</a></figcaption>
 </figure>

+Give it a try and let me know what you think!

 <h2 id="toc-events">Event Model</h2>